 "Oh yeah?" snarled Dunc, defiant as hell now that the War Department had hung up.
 Then he slipped off his stool and hurried to his pickup.

 "That's ol' Dunc," I said.
 "Back in the Army, he'uz the best in his outfit at dealing' with women."
-That give ever'one a laugh.

 A minute later, the door opened slow, and there stood this ragged, skinny Oriental guy with a couple of little kids with him.
 I don't remember ever seein' a Oriental in the club before.
 He held a hat in both hands.
 "You boss?" he asked, his English soundin' real strange to me.